pull-stream/pull-stream/docs/sinks.md

 # Sinks

-A Source is a stream that is not readable.
+A Sink is a stream that is not readable.
-You *must* have a source at the start of a pipeline for data to move through.
+You *must* have a sink at the end of a pipeline for data to move through.

 You can only use _one_ sink per pipeline.